naveen-talari-java/employee-analyzer/README.md

 application.properties:
 -----------------------
-#this property used to enable/disable the csv file generation
-#if sets to true, program will take care of creating the csv file
-spring.csv.generation.enabled=true

-#need to set below properties as well if enabled above property
-spring.emp.csv.file.path=employees.csv (you can provide any name) spring.no.of.emp.records=1000 (you can provide any no of records)
+-> If you want to ask application to generate the csv file please set the below properties in application.properties file spring.csv.generation.enabled=true spring.emp.csv.file.path=employees.csv (you can provide any name) spring.no.of.emp.records=1000 (you can provide any no of records)

-#if sets to false (which means you want to use your own csv file)
-spring.csv.generation.enabled=false

-#If csv generation is disabled, you can put the your own csv file in the project directory and set the below property with the file name
+-> If you want to use your own csv file please set the below properties in application.properties file (you can move your csv file into the project directory) spring.csv.generation.enabled=false spring.emp.csv.file.path=your_file_name.csv
-spring.emp.csv.file.path=your_file_name.csv

 #After setting the properties, follow the below steps to run the app.